Overview of Approaches

 Like the palms of our hands or the prints of our fingers, we are all unique in our own way, have unique ways of seeing life and our purpose in it.
 For example, some of us may see things very rationally and desire to understand the elements of our life by intellectualizing everything.
 In contrast, some of us may be more connected to our emotions and how we “feel” things and people around us.
 Some may be somewhere in the middle, switching between the two in a wide range of spectrum.
 Some are naturally tuned to have access to other resources such as intuition, imagination, etc. This diversity of views and uniqueness of each individual is the reason why I use a combination of approaches in mentoring that is client-centric and catered to her/his unique background, personality and perspective in life.

-Ontological Analysis is defined here as a rational approach to discover the truth and causality behind our thoughts, behaviors, perspectives, and actions.
-Proper practice of Ontological Analysis leads to deeper understanding, clarity of mind, and renewed life affirmations.
+Ontological Analysis and Imagination refers to a contemplative rational approach to find the truth and causality behind our feelings, thoughts, or beliefs.
+Practice of Ontological Imagination leads to clarity of mind and higher self-awareness.

 Internal Family Systems (IFS) is developed by Dr. Richard C. Schwartz.
 It is an evidence-based model that describes how our mind operates.
 The ultimate goal of IFS is Self-Leadership, or simply our ability to live life with a sense of clarity, courage, creativity, etc.